-If you’ve ever seen a young magician starting out, or one who is trying a new effect out, it is very obvious when they haven’t put in the time to practice.
+If you’ve ever seen a young magician performing or one who is trying a new effect out, it is undeniable when they haven’t put in the time to practice.
 This is because the performance will be jumpy and stilted, with odd pauses at strange moments, rushed parts at others and a lack of a continuous flow.
-These are the tell tale signs that you should look out for in your own performances.
+These are the telltale signs that you should look out for in your performances.

-I have been guilty of committing all of these atrocities in my own performances as I was learning to perform magic, and they each hide a certain aspect that was overlooked in practice.
-Imagine a singer who plays the guitar is trying to learn the song “Sweet Home Alabama”, one of my all time favourite songs and the first I ever learnt to play, albeit badly!
+I have been guilty of committing all of these atrocities in my performances as I was learning to perform magic, and they each hide a particular aspect that was overlooked in practice.
+Imagine a singer who plays the guitar is trying to learn the song “Sweet Home Alabama”, one of my all-time favourite songs and the first I ever learnt to play, albeit poorly!

-Finally the two parts are brought together.
-Personally, I go very slowly at this part, as if the tempo has slowed to a crawl so I can practice doing one thing with my hands while I say something that is completely different.
+Finally, the two parts are brought together.
+I go very slowly at this part as if the tempo has slowed to a crawl so I can practice doing one thing with my hands while I say something completely different.
 This is a crucial part of the practice as you must get comfortable with doing one thing with your hands while saying something else, a surprisingly hard step, so watch out.

 After a bit of practice, you now have a song (magic effect) ready to practice.
 That wasn’t a typo; you’ve only just completed the first stage of practice.
 Now, you can practice the whole performance from start to finish.
-This is when I would practice facing a wall rather than a mirror, which is certainly the obvious choice, but you should only use a mirror to check your sight lines and ensure that you will be practicing the move in a proper way so as not to reveal anything to your audience.
+This is when I would practice facing a wall rather than a mirror, which is undoubtedly the obvious choice.
+Still, you should only use a mirror to check your sightlines and ensure that you will be correctly practising the move so as not to reveal anything to your audience.

 Practice this until you can comfortably perform the whole routine from start to finish smoothly.
 Smoothness is the key.
 I always remind myself and my students that slow is smooth, and smooth is fast.
 Once you’re comfortable with this part of the routine, without being too harsh on yourself, you will know when you’re ready to perform to a live audience.

 This last stage of practice never ends, which is not a bad thing!
 So don’t let it get you down.
 Every time I perform, I learn a little bit more about the effects I’m performing.
-Maybe I pick up a new line from my audience, or realise that one part isn’t working as well and I need to draw more attention to it so the joke or reveal doesn’t land flat.
-So don’t underestimate the importance of practicing!
-Previous Blog Next Post
+Maybe I pick up a new line from my audience or realise that one part isn’t working as well and I need to draw more attention to it so the joke or reveal doesn’t land flat.
+So don’t underestimate the importance of practising!
+Previous Post Next Post